nsidc/Antarctica_Today/doc/operation.md

 ## 3. Generate the database

 This software manages a database covering the full climatology in the form of a pickle file.

+> [!NOTE]
+> This command may take up to tens of minutes.
+>
+> 🛠️ _TODO_
+>
+> - [ ] What does this command do?
+Create the pickle?
+> - [ ] Why is the next section called "Initializing"?
+Are there multiple pickle files?
+>       Does each command initialize one?
+Can we combine them all into one command?

 ```bash
 PYTHONPATH=.